cis3296s26/bloodbound/README.md

    For bored gamers who are looking for something fun in their spare time, without spending any money, Bloodbound is a new 2D platformer that is fully free and open source.
 Unlike other platformers from publishers like Nintendo, which come at a high cost, Bloodbound is free and accessible to all who wish to play or contribute.

 # How to run
+Windows:
 Download ZIP folder here: [https://tinyurl.com/bbound1]

+Mac:
+clone this repository and run these commands in your terminal:
+- chmod +x gradlew
+- ./gradlew lwjgl3:run

 OR
 ----